christianalfoni/christianalfoni.github.io/_posts/2014-08-01-why-javascript-inheritance-is-so-difficult-to-understand.md

 {% endhighlight %}

 Passing in two functions tells Protos that the first one is your instantiation constructor and the second one is your prototype constructor.
-So how would we handle inheritance?
+So how would we handle deeper inheritance?
 Well, if you just want to create a base prototype that will never get instantiated, only inherited, just pass in one function and build it:

 {% highlight javascript %}